 Sometimes referred to as the Valley Town – because of its location at the bottom of the Niagara Escarpment.
 The easy accessibility to the hiking trails and the Dundas Conservation Area make it a popular community amongst hikers, outdoorsmen, and dog owners who take full advantage of the trails.

-There are a wide variety of styles of home, from small stone cottages in walking distance to the downtown main street, modern 70s style bungalows complete with carports in the Pleasant Valley neighbourhood.
+There are a wide variety of styles of home, from small cottages walking distance to the downtown main street, modern 70s style bungalows complete with carports in the Pleasant Valley neighbourhood.
 Newer homes overlook the conservation area in Turnbull and are nestled into the base of the escarpment in the Cascades.

 Dundas attracts a creative community, as is evidenced by the number of arts and music schools including the Dundas Valley School of Art, Carnegie Gallery, Dundas Valley Orchestra, Dundas Conservatory of music.